10. Tomorrowland Transit Authority PeopleMover

 5. Indiana Jones Epic Stunt Spectacular

-All the attention in Disney’s Hollywood Studios may be focused on Toy Story Land and the future opening of Star Wars: Galaxy’s Edge at the moment, but there are plenty of entertaining shows in other areas of the park that you should not miss.
+All the attention in Disney’s Hollywood Studios may be focused on Star Wars: Galaxy’s Edge at the moment, but there are plenty of entertaining shows in other areas of the park that you should not miss.
 Indiana Jones Epic Stunt Spectacular takes guests right into a backstage take on how the various stunts in Raiders of the Lost Ark were filmed.
 There is even an opportunity for members of the audience to participate in the show!
 This attraction may not necessarily be everyone’s first choice, but once guests do it they tend to leave with fond memories of the show.

 4. Frozen Sing-Along Celebration